Best travel tripods 2024: Lightweight and compact tripods

 Don't buy if:

-You will get frustrated having to take the camera off your tripod: We found that we sometimes had to remove the camera from the plate to access the battery and memory card doors.
+You get frustrated having to take the camera off your tripod: We sometimes had to remove the camera from the plate to access the battery and memory card doors.

 The bottom line

-🔎 Manfrotto Befree 3 Way Advanced Tripod: At 3.28 lbs, the Italian-made Manfrotto Befree Advanced Travel Tripod isn’t ultra-lightweight, yet this aluminum travel tripod is not much heavier than its far pricier carbon fiber rivals.
-As travel tripods go, it’s not as compact when collapsed as others, yet it’s as advanced as any we’ve come across. ★★★★½
+🔎 Manfrotto Befree 3 Way Advanced Tripod: At 3.28 lbs, the Manfrotto Befree Advanced Travel Tripod is not much heavier than its pricier carbon fiber rivals.
+As travel tripods go, it’s not as compact when collapsed as others, but it's packed with great features. ★★★★½

 Swipe to scroll horizontally